Peter Grain (artist): Painting

 Grain's earliest recognition as a painter occurred in Maryland in 1815, where he created a setting for The Hero of the North; or, The Deliverer of His Country performed by an amateur company in Washington, D.C.
 The setting included the Star Spangled Banner and portrayed Fort McHenry and the "Victory of Lake Champlain."
 He advertised himself as a "drawing master" in Richmond, Virginia in 1822.

-In 1823 Grain's Picture of the Shipwreck of the Packet Albion, portraying the loss of the New York and Liverpool Line Ship Albion, on the Coast of Ireland in April, 1822, on one hundred and twenty feet of canvas, was viewed by the public in Charleston, S.C.
-He was employed by Henry Hanington, dioramist (panorama painter), in 1836.
+In 1823 Grain's Picture of the Shipwreck of the Packet Albion, portraying the loss of the New York and Liverpool Line Ship Albion, on the Coast of Ireland in April, 1822, on 120 feet of canvas, was viewed by the public in Charleston, South Carolina He was employed by Henry Hanington, dioramist (panorama painter), in 1836.
 The Grain name was used as the principal painter in Charles Kean's revivals of Shakespeare's Richard III (1845), and The Life and Death of King John (1846).
 During 1849 Grain exhibited the Grand Panorama of Scotts Battles in Mexico, commemorating the 1847 Mexican–American War exploits of General Winfield Scott.

 Panorama of the Hudson and James Rivers: Scenes in Virginia, painted in oil and watercolor, was exhibited at the San Francisco Hall in San Francisco in March 1853.
 A moving panorama, it covered 9,400 feet of canvas.
 Scenes included "A View at Sea, 20 miles below Sandy Hook; New York City and Harbor; West Point by Moonlight; a fine view of the Catskill Mountains; the City of Albany; Scenes in Virginia; the Great Natural Bridge; Scenes on James River and Kanawha Canal", and "portraying to the eye and imagination of the visitor views over an extent of 5,000 miles".
 This panorama had previously been shown in most major cities of the United States, including Charleston in 1850.
 While on its national tour, the moving panorama made a stop in Ann Arbor, Michigan, where "an astonished village looked at it for twenty-five cents a head."

 At the present time View of New York from Jersey City (with Windmill), 1835, an oil painting, is in the collection of the Museum of the City of New York.
 Grain is mentioned in the National Gallery of Art provenance of a portrait by Gilbert Stuart, The Circus Rider.
 He is listed as owning the painting in the mid-19th century.
 The identification of the sitter in the portrait is disputed.